vatplanner/dataformats-vatsim-public/README.md

 Planned:

-- parsing of online transceiver list (due to be implemented very soon)
 - parsing of EuroScope sector files (defining VATSIM air spaces and airport ground layouts)
 - encoding of `NetworkInformation` and `DataFile` to JSON formats
 - privacy filter to help removing personal information from data files